xinove1/xinove1/README.md

 # Garegueguys?

-- Currently a student at 42 São Paulo
+- Cadet at 42 São Paulo
 - Currently a student at TECPUC

 ## Stats